Pastor Jeff Landis

 “Deacons are called to show forth the compassion of Christ in a manifold ministry of mercy toward the saints and strangers on behalf of the church.”

 Miguel is the father of three beautiful children.
-He grew up here in San Jose and has many fond memories of attending White Road Baptist Church as a kid.
+He and his wife, Jacquelyn, both grew up in San Jose.
+Miguel has many fond memories of attending White Road Baptist Church as a kid.
 He is an electrician by trade and has been attending Covenant since 2014.
 Miguel has been deeply impacted by the truths of Scripture in his own life and has had many opportunities among us to share both his struggles and his insights.
 A self-declared introvert, somehow and someway by God’s grace he has been able to move past his shyness and has been able to reach out to the members of the church and to many on the outside.

 One of his favorite verses in Scripture is found in 2 Corinthians 8:9 “For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you by his poverty might become rich.”